 *Denotes courses that have requirements conducted within the practicum.

-For the Personality Assessment course, students need to complete a comprehensive assessment including (a) systematic direct observations (b) teacher, student, and parent interviews, and (c) broad and narrow band rating scales.
+For the Social, Emotional, and Behavioral Assessment course, students must complete a socioemotional assessment including (a) systematic direct observations (b) teacher, student, and parent interviews, and (c) broad- and narrow-band rating scales.

 For the Curriculum Based Assessment course, students need to (a) conduct a class-wide reading screening and, (b) based on the data, identify a student for a reading intervention, which they will then implement.
 They also need to identify and assess two students with academic difficulties (i.e., math, spelling, writing).

-For the School-Based Counseling course, students (a) need to be able to counsel an individual or group for several weeks and (b) write a series of reports based on the case.
+For the Counseling Children and Adolescents course sequence, students (a) must be able to counsel an individual and group for the semester and (b) write two comprehensive case summaries (“treatment plans”) for each (See Portfolio Guidelines for details of the requirement).

 For the Consultation course, students (a) need to identify a teacher who would be willing to meet four times and (b) implement strategies in the classroom.